AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 they will be free, they will so will that lapse will be impossible.
 Jerome, Justinian, Dr. **Pond**, and others are explicitly confuted by the great scholar and saint.
 In his comments on Romans 6:9, 10, he says:
-\"The apostle decides, by an absolute decision, that now Christ dies no more, in order that those who live together with him may be secure of the endlessness of their life....
+"The apostle decides, by an absolute decision, that now Christ dies no more, in order that those who live together with him may be secure of the endlessness of their life....
 Free-will indeed remains, but the power of the cross suffices for all orders, and all ages, past and to come.
-And that free-will will not lead to sin, is plain, because love never fails, and when God is loved with all the heart, and soul, and mind, and strength, and our neighbor as ourselves, where is the place for sin?\"
+And that free-will will not lead to sin, is plain, because love never fails, and when God is loved with all the heart, and soul, and mind, and strength, and our neighbor as ourselves, where is the place for sin?"

-In his great work *De Principiis*, he declares: \"The nature of this body of ours will be changed into the glory of a spiritual body, in which state we are to believe that it will remain always and immutably by the will of the Creator,\" etc. Though Origen insisted that the human will must forever be free, he did not admit that the soul could abuse its freedom by continuing forever to lapse into sin.
+In his great work *De Principiis*, he declares: "The nature of this body of ours will be changed into the glory of a spiritual body, in which state we are to believe that it will remain always and immutably by the will of the Creator," etc. Though Origen insisted that the human will must forever be free, he did not admit that the soul could abuse its freedom by continuing forever to lapse into sin.